 We should note that in terms of credit for the Chase Sapphire Preferred® Card you need good to excellent credit to help you snag this card.
 Keep in mind the card issuers look at a variety of factors, including your credit rating, and the card issuers use a variety of different types of credit scores to determine if you qualify for one of their cards.
 Just know that having a credit score at a certain level does not guarantee you will be approved for a credit card.

 The Chase Sapphire Preferred® Card has a $0 introductory annual fee for the first year, then the ongoing annual fee is $95.

 We think the Chase Freedom® card is a great choice if you prefer earning cash back to points or miles.
 Chase Freedom® rewards can be broken down into bonus and non-bonus categories for purchases.
 Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories each quarter.
 Unlimited 1% cash back on all other purchases.

-New Cardmembers who qualify earn a $150 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+New Cardmembers who qualify earn a $150 Bonus after spending $500 on purchases in the first 3 months from account opening.

 3. Capital One® Venture® Rewards Credit Card

 Frequent travelers will appreciate the no-muss, no-fuss approach the Capital One® Venture® Rewards Credit Card offers for earning travel rewards.
 With this card you can earn unlimited 2X miles per dollar on every purchase, every day.
 New Cardmembers who qualify enjoy a one-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $500 in travel.